-Based on the inputs of our key stakeholders, the EHS Team prioritises aspects relating to environmental discharges, use of resources, employment and labour standards, operating practices and community investment.
-Key initiatives and measures about the management approach and strategy adopted by the Group are further discussed in the below sections headed "Stakeholders Engagement" and "Materiality Assessment" of the ESG Report.
-ESG performance is measured, reviewed and reported to management regularly for continuous improvement.
+Based on the inputs of our key stakeholders, the EHS Team prioritises various aspects relating to environmental discharges, use of resources, employment and labour standards, operating practices and community investment.
+Key initiatives and measures about the management approach and strategy adopted by the Group are further discussed in below sections headed "Stakeholders Engagement" and "Materiality Assessment" of this ESG Report.
+ESG performance is measured, reviewed and reported to the Board in written form at Board meetings on annual basis.

-To ensure the Board keeps up with the latest trend of ESG requirements, updated training materials are provided to Directors in order to ensure the Board has the necessary expertise and skills to oversee the management of ESG related issues and requirements.
+To ensure the Board keeps up with the latest trend of ESG requirements, updated training materials are provided to Directors in order to ensure the Board has the necessary expertise and skills to oversee the management of ESG-related issues and requirements.